protitude/mac-dev-playbook/README.md

   4. Clone this repository to your local drive.
   5. Run the command `$ ansible-galaxy install -r requirements.txt` inside this directory to install required Ansible roles. roles installed to: ``/usr/local/etc/ansible/roles``
-  6. Run `ansible-playbook main.yml -i inventory --ask-sudo-pass` from the same directory as this README file.
+  6. Run `ansible-playbook main.yml -i inventory -K` from the same directory as this README file.

 ## Included Applications / Configuration